 The first consideration, how I feel in the morning, is perhaps the most tell-tale indicator of whether or not a mouthpiece is effective.
 First, it’s necessary to understand that both snoring and sleep apnea are caused by a narrowed airway.
-The airway can becomes restricted, tissues flap against each other (snoring) and in some cases the airway will completely collapse, resulting in apnea.
+The airway can become restricted, tissues flap against each other (snoring) and in some cases the airway will completely collapse, resulting in apnea.
 In the event that the airway collapses, your body will instinctively cause you to awaken in order to capture your breath.
 A sleep-awake cycle occurs all throughout the night and you are usually completely unaware of what is going on.
 In many cases, the individual will wake up over a dozen times each hour throughout the night and not even know that this is occurring.
 For this reason, you may wake up feeling tired, even if you sleep for 8, 9, or even 10 hours.

-The second way that I determine effectiveness is by what I like to call “the wife test”.
+The second way that I determine effectiveness is what I like to call “the wife test”.
 While I’m a heavy snorer, my wife also occasionally snores.
 Fortunately for me, I almost always fall asleep first and as a heavy sleeper, my wife’s snoring rarely bothers me.
 While great news for me, she is often forced to lay awake for several minutes or sometimes hours each night nudging me, trying to stop my snoring.
 Trust me, if a mouthpiece that I try is not effective, my wife will be the first one to tell me all about it in the morning.

 Finally, the third way that I am able to tell if I am snoring is by simply setting up a sound recorder.
-There are numerous smart phone sound recording apps to choose from, some are even made specifically for capturing and evaluating the sound of snoring.
+There are numerous smartphone sound recording apps to choose from, some are even made specifically for capturing and evaluating the sound of snoring.
 For me, I use a simple free sound recording app.
 While I’m sure that other apps offer more bells and whistles, I try to keep things simple, as this has always worked well for me.
 I use an app that allows me to adjust the microphone sensitivity so that it doesn’t pick up sound from my wife.
 Also, the app that I use only records when sound is present and remains off when silent.
 This is helpful because I usually only have to listen to a few minutes of the recording instead of 8 hours.

 Before going to bed, I start the recording and then lay the phone next to my pillow on the opposite side that my wife sleeps on.
 Upon rising in the morning, I play back the recording and listen to see just how bad my snoring was.
-If I wake up and there’s 6 hours of recorded sound, I’m immediately able to tell that the device is not working.
+If I wake up and there are 6 hours of recorded sound, I’m immediately able to tell that the device is not working.

 When I first saw this anti-snoring device it seemed a bit strange and I admit that I was a bit skeptical.
 After all, this thing resembles a pacifier and I really didn’t understand exactly how it worked.
 So, I ordered one and didn’t know what to expect.

 The GMSS arrived neatly contained inside of a plastic clamshell package.
 Inside, there was one device, the instructions, and a Polident denture tablet which I used to clean the GMSS before use.
-The instructions were straight forward and took just a couple of minutes to read over.
+The instructions were straightforward and took just a couple of minutes to read over.